Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

 !!! example "Running the workflow on the compute nodes"

-    === "Gadi"
+    === "Gadi (PBS)"

         We have pre-made a very simple configuration file, `pbspro.config`, that will allow the example Nextflow pipeline to run on Gadi.
-Go ahead and re-run the workflow, adding the new configuration file with the `-c pbspro.config` option.
-You will also need to define a new parameter: `pbspro_account`:
+Go ahead and run the workflow with the `pbspro.config` configuration file using the `-c pbspro.config` option.
+You will also need to define a new parameter: `pbspro_account` and pass it the project ID (`vp91`):

         ```bash
+        module load nextflow/24.04.5
-        nextflow run config-demo-nf/main.nf -c pbspro.config --pbspro_account vp91
+        nextflow run config-demo-nf/main.nf -c config-demo-nf/pbspro.config --pbspro_account vp91
         ```

-    === "Setonix"
+    === "Setonix (Slurm)"

         We have pre-made a very simple configuration file, `slurm.config`, that will allow the example Nextflow pipeline to run on Setonix.
-Go ahead and re-run the workflow, adding the new configuration file with the `-c slurm.config` option.
-You will also need to define a new parameter: `slurm_account`:
+Go ahead and run the workflow with the `slurm.config` configuration file using the `-c slurm.config` option.
+You will also need to define a new parameter: `slurm_account` and pass it the project ID (`courses01`):

         ```bash
+        module load nextflow/24.10.0
-        nextflow run config-demo-nf/main.nf -c slurm.config --slurm_account courses01
+        nextflow run config-demo-nf/main.nf -c config-demo-nf/slurm.config --slurm_account courses01
         ```

-    The output of your command should now look something like this:
+    The output of your command should look something like this:

-    === "Gadi"
+    === "Gadi (PBS)"
         ```bash
         N E X T F L O W   ~  version 24.04.5